-This credit is a nonrefundable credit of up to \$500 for each eligible dependent who can't be claimed for the RCTC, ACTC, or NCTC.
-The NCTC, RCTC, ACTC, and ODC are figured using Schedule 8812 (Form 1040).
+This credit is a nonrefundable credit of up to \$500 for each eligible dependent who can't be claimed for the CTC or ACTC.
+The CTC, ACTC, and ODC are figured using Schedule 8812 (Form 1040).

 To claim the credit, you must file Form 1040, 1040-SR, or 1040-NR.
-For each qualifying child, you must check the

-"Credit for other dependents" box in column (4) of the Dependents section on page 1 of Form 1040, 1040-SR, or 1040-NR.
+For each qualifying child, you must check the "Credit for other dependents" box in column (4) of the Dependents section on page 1 of Form 1040, 1040-SR, or 1040-NR.
 For more information on the ODC, see the Instructions for Schedule 8812 (Form 1040).

 Form 8862, who must file.
-You must file Form 8862 to claim the RCTC, NCTC, ACTC, or ODC if your CTC, ACTC, or ODC for a year after 2015 was denied or reduced for any reason other than a math or clerical error.
-Attach a completed Form 8862 to your 2021 return to claim the RCTC, NCTC, ACTC, or ODC unless an exception applies.
+You must file Form 8862 to claim the ACTC or ODC if your CTC, ACTC, or ODC for a year after 2015 was denied or reduced for any reason other than a math or clerical error.
+Attach a completed Form 8862 to your 2022 return to claim the ACTC or ODC unless an exception applies.
 See Form 8862, Information To Claim Certain Credits After Disallowance, and its instructions for more information, including whether an exception applies.

-If you take the RCTC, ACTC, or ODC even though you aren't eligible and it is determined that CAUTION your error is due to reckless or intentional disregard of the rules for these credits, you won't be allowed to take the ODC for 2 years even if you are otherwise eligible to do so.
-If you fraudulently take the RCTC, ACTC, or ODC, you won't be allowed to take the ODC for 10 years.
+If you take the ACTC or ODC even though you aren't eligible and it is determined that your error CAUTION is due to reckless or intentional disregard of the rules for these credits, you won't be allowed to take the ODC for 2 years even if you are otherwise eligible to do so.
+If you fraudulently take the ACTC or ODC, you won't be allowed to take the ODC for 10 years.
 See the Instructions for Form 8862 for more information.
 You may also have to pay penalties.